stellar-deprecated/starlight/specifications/sep-payment-channel-mechanics.md

     future reserves of subsequent operations.

-  The escrow accounts EI and ER will likely have the necessary trustline before the formation transaction is built.
+  The escrow accounts EI and ER will likely have the necessary trustline before the open transaction is built.
 This means the `CHANGE_TRUST` operation will likely be a no-op.
-The `CHANGE_TRUST` operation must be included in the formation transaction so that participants are guaranteed the trustline is still in the same state after formation.
-If the operation is not included a participant could intentionally or accidentally remove a trustline between escrow account setup and formation causing the presigned closing transaction to become invalid.
+The `CHANGE_TRUST` operation must be included in the open transaction so that participants are guaranteed the trustline is still in the same state after the channel is open.
+If the operation is not included a participant could intentionally or accidentally remove a trustline between escrow account setup and open causing the presigned closing transaction to become invalid.

   The `CHANGE_TRUST` operations configure the trustlines with the maximum limit,